Back to Solicitors

 We have also removed our minimum A-level requirement to allow a more diverse pool of candidates to apply for training contracts at Addleshaw Goddard.

-We are also increasing the training for everyone involved in the recruitment process to ensure that we select people based on their ability, potential and nothing else.
+We have also increased the training for everyone involved in the recruitment process to ensure that we select people based on their ability, potential and nothing else.

-We nurture strong links with reputable social mobility schemes and professional diversity networks such as the Aspiring Solicitors, Black Solicitors Network, Urban Lawyers, Lawyers in Schools, Pathways to Law, PRIME and AllAboutLaw Events and value their support and expertise when reaching out to untapped talent from non-traditional backgrounds.
+We nurture strong links with reputable social mobility schemes and professional diversity networks such as the Aspiring Solicitors, Talent Tap, Regeneration Brainery, Uptree, Upskill Me, Leadership Through Sport and Business, Black Solicitors Network and PRIME and value their support and expertise when reaching out to untapped talent from non-traditional backgrounds.

 We are signatories of the Social Mobility Business Compact: a government-led initiative which aims to reduce elitism and improve social mobility by encouraging businesses to open opportunities to everyone.